roktiw/souldeck5150/README.md

 # souldeck5150
-Roktiw SoulDeck for 5150 series, a triathlon series organized by the World Triathlon Corporation
+Roktiw SoulDeck for 5150 series, a triathlon series organized by the World Triathlon Corporation.

+51,50 = 1,5 km swim + 40 km bike + 10 km run

 ---